-The main conversions of energy and materials in the Swedish society in 1980 is shown in Fig. 2.
-The flows of resources go from left to right in the diagram, i.e. from the resource base to the individual.
+The main conversions of energy and materials in the Swedish society in 1980 is shown in fig. 2.
+The flows of resources go from left to right in the diagram.
 The width of the flows is defined by their exergy content and the unit of the flows is J/year.
-(Since the flows vary a great deal during the year I prefer to use the unit J/year instead of W.) The inaccuracy of the flows vary from 5% for electricity to about 20% for the heat flow to houses and other premises.
+(Since the flows vary very much during the year I prefer to use the unit J/year instead of W.) The inaccuracy of the flows vary from 5% for electricity to about 20% for the heat flow to houses and other premises.
 In order not to make the diagram too complicated only exergy flows exceeding 5 PJ/year are included.
 The inflows are ordered according to their origins.
 Sunlight is thus a renewable natural flow.
-Harvested forests, agricultural crops, and hydropower are renewable exergy flows deriving from funds.
+Harvested forests, agricultural crops, and hydro power are renewable exergy flows deriving from funds.
 Iron ore, nuclear fuels, and fossil fuels are non-renewable exergy flows from deposits.
 Exergy conversions are represented by the unfilled boxes.
-The resources actually demanded in society appear as outflows on the right side of the diagram.
-The total inflow of resources during 1980 accounts to 2539 PJ or 305 GJ/capita and the net output becomes 500 PJ or 60 GJ/capita.
+The resources actually demanded in the society appear as outflows on the right side of the diagram.